simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 ## 4. Creating an IAM Policy and a Role for OTA update

+***Note ou do not need to perform this step***
 For uploading firmware to S3 bucket, sign the firmware and deploy it, we need to create an IAM Policy and attach it to a Role.
-In this workshop the Role and IAM Policy has been created for you and attached to your IAM username, the following is the IAM policy. ***You do not need to perform this step***.
+In this workshop the Role and IAM Policy has been created for you and attached to your IAM username, the following is the IAM policy. .

 ```
 {